Complex-Quantum-Systems-Research-Group/TNCodebase/README.md

-# TNCodebase: Tensor Network Framework for Quantum Many-Body Dynamics
+# TNCodebase: Tensor Network based numerical Framework for Quantum Many-Body Dynamics

 A comprehensive and user-friendly, Julia package for simulating quantum many-body systems using tensor network methods where the user interacts with the engine through a single JSON config file.
 Implements state-of-the-art algorithms including DMRG (Density Matrix Renormalization Group) and TDVP (Time-Dependent Variational Principle) with an emphasis on extensibility, performance, and reproducibility.